 A sample of the groups CHWS has provided in the past appears below.
-Because we are a counseling staff of three (and a student body of 2,600), we do not offer all of these groups at any one time.
-Factors determining group offerings include numbers of clients presenting with a particular issue on our caseloads (e.g., adult children of alcoholics); student, parent or administrator requests (e.g., AD/HD support); emergent issues (e.g., grief group in response to the Virginia Tech shootings); Psychology Intern interests (e.g., depression management group).
+We have a small staff and a student body of 2,600, thus, we do not offer all of these groups at any one time.
+Factors determining group offerings include numbers of clients presenting with a particular issue on our caseloads (e.g., sexual trauma, eating disorders), emergent issues (e.g., grief group), Psychology Intern interests (e.g., mindfulness meditation, stress management).

-Between the Lines, a support group for Gay, Lesbian, Bisexual, Transgendered and Questioning students, runs regularly every semester.
+Between the Lines, a support group for LGBTQIA students, runs regularly every year.
 In past years we have also offered brief AD/HD Support Groups (yes, intentionally brief!), Survivors of Sexual Trauma groups, and Eating & Body Image groups on a more regular basis.

-We have a private group therapy room that accommodates nine people total; therapy groups at UPS are typically four to seven students.
-There is a webcam in the group room that may be used to tape group sessions.
+We have a private group therapy room that accommodates seven people total; therapy groups at UPS are typically four to five students.

 Given that we are a small school, we frequently have to work very hard to fill our therapy groups.
 Creative ideas interns have for "selling" groups, advertising group services, and motivating student participation are all highly appreciated!